SarahBauduin/appendix_lynxIBM/README.md

 In the folder **outputs** there are:
 - a **cache** folder
+- **bestCalibration.txt** is a text document which lists the value used for the calibrated parameters to run the model to produce these outputs (i.e., values from the best calibration).
-- 200 simulation outputs of the SE-IBM.
+- 100 simulation outputs of the SE-IBM.

+The file **outputs_bestCal.RData** encompasses multiple R objects of different key model outputs.
+For each object, there are the value computed for each of the 100 simulation outputs from the **outputs** folder.

-The **analyzeResults.R** code takes the 200 simulation outputs from the "module" folder and analyze them, producing the results and figures in the publication.
+The **analyzeResults.R** code takes the 100 simulation outputs from the **module** folder and analyze them, producing the results (key model outputs) and figures in the publication.